 Very prominent in the research about topic is the question of the kinds of expressions which are prototypical topics.
 In Endriss & Hinterwimmer's view, topics serve as the subject of a predication, and do not need to be familiar (in contradistinction to Prince's 1981, or Lambrecht's 1994 definitions of topic).
-Consequently, not only proper names, definite descriptions, and pronouns can be good topics, but also a subclass of indefinite expressions.
+Consequently, not only proper names, definite descriptions, and pronouns can be good topics, but also a sub-class of indefinite expressions.
 Indefinite topics are semantically combined with the comment by making use of their 'minimal witness set' (Barwise & Cooper 1981).

 Contrastive topics have figured prominently in the agenda of researchers working on information structure, especially in the last few decades.
-They come in two varieties, as parallel expressions and as implicational topics.
+They come in two varieties, as parallel expressions, and as implicational topics.
 Krifka's examples are reproduced in (3) and (4).
 Krifka analyzes contrastive topics as focus within a topic, since a contrastive topic typically implies that there are alternatives in the discourse.

-- (3) A: What do your siblings do? - B: [My [SIster]Focus]Topic [studies MEDicine]Focus, and [my [BROther]Focus]Topic is [working on a FREIGHT ship]Focus. - (4) A: Where were you (at the time of the murder)? - B: [[I]Focus]Topic [was [at HOME]Focus]Comment languages, though, in which topics are mostly 'external.'
-In these languages, the order of more than one topic does not seem to be pragmatically conditioned.
+- (3) A: What do your siblings do?
+B: [My [SIster]{Focus}]{Topic} [studies MEDicine]{Focus}, and [my [BROther]{Focus}]{Topic} is [working on a FREIGHT ship]{Focus}. - (4) A: Where were you (at the time of the murder)?
+B: [[I]{Focus}]{Topic} [was [at HOME]{Focus}]{Comment}

-Worth mentioning at this point is a paper by Frascarelli & Hinterhölzl (2006), who distinguish between aboutness, contrastive and familiarity topics and who show that at least in Italian and in German, these are arranged in this order.
-This does not seem to be true for languages like Japanese or Chinese, or other tone
+Worth mentioning at this place is a paper by Frascarelli & Hinterhölzl (2006) who distinguish between aboutness, contrastive and familiarity topics and who show that at least in Italian and in German, these are ordered in this order.
+This does not seem to be true for languages like Japanese or Chinese, or other tone languages, tough, in which topics are mostly 'external'.
+In these languages, the order of more than one topic, does not seem to be pragmatically conditioned.

 In the SFB annotation guidelines, topic is divided into aboutness and frame-setting.
-In the database of D2 (ANNIS), further categories are introduced: familiarity, implication and contrastivity.
-Again, it is an empirical issue whether all these distinctions are found in natural languages.
+In the database of D2 (ANNIS), further categories are introduced:

+familiarity, implication and contrastivity.
+Again, it is an empirical issue whether all distinctions are found in natural languages.